 These effects in Dr. Davis’ case, took 1.5 days before his body returned to normal.This example compares to that of many others, whether or not officially diagnosed with IBS, SIBO, IBD or celiac disease.
 The book contains plenty of science and case studies where wheat flour is implicated as the cause of physical dysfunction.
 And it goes much further than digestive disorders.
 There is an addictive quality to eating wheat.

 So, after years of wondering how it is that when I eat bread I want more all the time, the question has finally been answered.
 It sits on my brain like an addictive power, chemically asking me for more and more of it.
 It just takes so much more education today than ever before to select foods that nourish us and to find safety in our sources.
+Aside from that the increased output of insulin to work with the carbohydrates we just ate, over time, can create weight gain.
+And aside from this, the microbiome if loaded down with gluten hungry bacteria, will send out the urgency signal for more.
+You may be aware that after two or three days of fasting your cravings generally go away, it is important to get over this period if your intention is to eliminate the cravings for carbs and gluten.

 Michael Pollan has plenty of good advice for us in his little book “Food Rules”.
 Whether you bake breads, crumpets, muffins or cookies with today’s flours, the art of baking has been cheated out of its secrets - an inferior, unhealthy imposter raw material has taken its place.
 No longer is baking with whole grains the art and science it was, secrets of how often flour has to rise to be digestible, handed down from kitchen to kitchen - today’s flour is soft, pliable, sticky and everyone can get a great result.

 Unknowingly and innocently, we have bought into the convenience and speed of easy baking.
 There is no blame - once we know how things work, we might change our minds and find that which is both healthy and delicious.
+In Switzerland, for example, bakeries tend to use sourdough and let their breads rise twice, which in itself makes gluten less of a problem and much easier digestible.

 “It is clear that the D genome of modern Triticum aestivum that, having been the focus of all manner of tampering by plant geneticists, has accumulated substantial change in genetically determined characteristics of gluten proteins.
 It is also potentially the source for many of the odd health phenomena experienced by consuming humans.”